 Although André Tchelistcheff retired from Beaulieu Vineyard in 1973, he returned in 1991 to work once more with the winemaking team.
 Together they tasted 50 vintages of Georges de Latour Private Reserve Cabernet Sauvignon, studying the effects of vintage and bottle age on the vertical collection.
 They also instituted the aging of red wines in French oak and experimented with a number of small lot wines such as the "Maestro" winery exclusive wines, which were named in Tchelistcheff's honor.

 BV has a strong history of growing grapes on some of the best sites in Napa Valley.
 Beginning in 1904, Georges de Latour propelled this wine growing region onto the world stage with his first vineyard purchase in Rutherford - known as BV Ranch #1.
-Today, with more than 1,100 acres of estate vineyards and long-term relationships with our grower partners, Beaulieu Vineyard is the largest producer of Cabernet Sauvignon in Napa Valley.
+Today, with more than 1,100 acres of estate vineyards and long-term relationships with our grower partners, Beaulieu Vineyard is one of the largest producers of Cabernet Sauvignon in Napa Valley.
 We focus on combining our long term knowledge of each vineyard with extensive research on clones, trellising styles, and viticultural techniques.
 The results are finely tuned growing practices for each location that produce the absolute highest quality grapes.

 BV 2, the second property purchased by Georges de Latour, lies just south of BV 1 on the west side of Highway 29 in Rutherford.
 Its 85 planted acres include Cabernet Sauvignon-UCD clones 4, 6 and 7-as well as a small amount of Sauvignon Blanc.
 Like BV 1, this site enjoys optimal sun exposure and cool fog, for a long, even growing season to produce full bodied wines with the signature “Rutherford Dust” flavor profile first coined by Andre Tchelistcheff over fifty years ago.